SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Simulation Results

 \subsection{Data Collection}

-We simulate a 20~MHz LTE system ($J=100$) with 19 cells and 1000 users moving at 120~km/h under Jakes fading, as detailed in Table~\ref{table:table_1}.
+We simulate a 20~MHz cellular system ($J=100$) with 19 cells and 1000 users moving at 120~km/h under Jakes fading, as detailed in Table~\ref{table:table_1}.
 CQI reports are periodically and reliably received.
 To reduce redundancy and complexity, we apply a pre-processing step selecting the top $M$ CQI features ($M=\{3,4,5\}$), followed by a uniqueness check.
 Smaller $M$ values yield compact state spaces, eliminating the need for clustering or classification.
-Data collection runs in parallel for each $M$, with a stopping criterion defined using: where $\beta = 0.005$.
-Collection stops when $u_{M,t} > 0.99$, signaling saturation.
-The resulting dataset sizes are: $U_3=33596$, $U_4=144179$, and $U_5=206473$, used in offline clustering and online RBFN training.
+Data collection runs in parallel for each $M$, with a stopping criterion defined using: